ablandel/another-adventure/README.md

 # Another Adventure ⛐𓂃 ོ𓂃ᨒ↟𖠰

-Simple project to test Maven + Kotlin + Karate + Spring Boot against a database.
+Simple project to test Maven + Kotlin + Karate + GraalVM native images + Spring Boot against a database.

 ### Start the project

-A `docker-compose.yaml` file is provided to easier the developments.
+A `compose.yaml` file is provided to easier the developments.
 Another `PostgreSQL` instance can be used; in this case the `application.yaml` may have to be updated.

 ```shell